 A key aspect of the threshold theorem for fault-tolerant quantum computing is that it applies even in the case where the individual components used to implement the error correction are noisy.
 An analogous question for error mitigation strategies is whether they work when the noise is imperfectly characterized.
 As noted above, related questions have been addressed for quantum process tomography in the presence of faulty operations \cite{Emerson05,Knill08,Nielsen21}; however, these models are often considered only at the level of a few qubits, generally precluding the existence of a sharply defined phase transition.
 In the case of many-body tomographic problems (e.g., Pauli noise estimation \cite{Flammia2019,Harper2020} or Hamiltonian learning \cite{Bairey19,Anshu21}), thresholds in learnability are possible and likely arise under some circumstances.
-However, to our knowledge, threshold results have not been considered for quantum error mitigation.
+However, to our knowledge, threshold results for the robustness of quantum error mitigation have not been previously considered.